Established by an anonymous donor to support faculty salaries and to honor our beloved founder Monique Grund. Est. 2013.

 Explore ways our community contributes

-Our annual Community Fund helps cover day-to-day operating expenses—the gap between tuition and what it costs to run the school.
-It pays for things like wilderness trips, tuition assistance, sports programs, beautification projects, art supplies, and more.
-Thanks to strong participation, we have secured hundreds of thousands of dollars from foundations.
-When we all give, foundations give to us—it's that simple.
+Community Fund helps the school meet day-to-day operating expenses not covered with tuition income.
+The fund pays for wilderness trips, tuition assistance, sports programs, high quality art supplies, and more... it really underwrites our margin of excellence.
+Thanks to strong participation, we have secured significant gifts from foundations and private donors who appreciate significant community participation.
+When we all give, others give as well—it's that simple.
 Contributions are tax-deductible.

 The Endowment: high impact investing